 Concerns: Resident Comments: Ideas: Resident Feedback: Possible early projects: 22.
 Balconies are small, and generally not well-used.
 Residents have problems with balconies leaking.
 Balconies are small and dark, and the space could be better used.
 Extending the flats into the balcony spaces, and providing new individual projecting balconies for residents.
 Ensuring there are options for balconies to be covered for solar shading / rain protection.
 Residents generally support the idea (provided leaseholders will not have to pay for the balconies).
-23. Step into flats The step is a trip hazard, and residents would like it remove.
+23. Step into flats The step is a trip hazard, and residents would like it removed.
 Remove the step and replace the internal doors.
 Residents generally support this idea.
 Some residents have already removed the step. ✓ 24.
-Main entrance door and corridor doors The corridor doors are on electromagnetic locks and be pushed open easily.
-They are often jammed open.
-Replacing the main entrance door and corridor doors with more secure doors and a more robust locking system.
+Corridor Doors The corridor doors are on electromagnetic locks and be pushed open easily.
+They are also often jammed open.
+Replacing the corridor doors with more secure doors and a more robust locking system.
 Residents supported this idea, and would like this to be an early project, as they do not currently feel secure. ✓